 Promoting Democracy and Preventing Democratic Crises

 The Carter Center promotes the collective defense of democracy in the Western Hemisphere by regional institutions, governments, civic organizations, and media to help prevent democratic crises.
 To advance this goal, the Center founded and serves as the secretariat of the Friends of the Inter-American Democratic Charter, a group of former presidents, prime ministers, cabinet ministers, and human rights officers.
 Through quiet diplomacy and fact-finding missions, the Friends listen to disputing parties in country conflicts; encourage peaceful and constitutional means to resolve democratic conflict; focus international attention at critical political moments, including elections; and contribute to more informed and better designed diplomatic actions.
+Read more about the Friends' work.

 Increasing Mutual Understanding and Cooperation